oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   g.
 Save your edits and exit the vi editor by typing **:wq**, then pressing **Enter**.

-5. Open the file named **classification\_config.py** from the bulk-labeling tool contents, e.g. with the command *vi classification\_config.py*, and then edit the variables as indicated below.

-  You will update the values that are assigned to variables in **classification\_config.py** as indicated below, in a fashion similar to the previous step:
+5. Open the file named **classification\_config.py** from the bulk-labeling tool contents, e.g. with the command *vi classification\_config.py*, and then edit the variables as indicated below, in a fashion similar to the previous step:
   ```
   <copy>LABELS = ["Cell", "Debris", "Stripe"]</copy>
   <copy>LABELING_ALGORITHM = "FIRST_REGEX_MATCH"</copy>